Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Sensitivity analysis: number of neurons

 \section{Sensitivity analysis: number of neurons}

 In this section, we now turn to investigate the role of the number of neurons $N$.
-We stick with the ``log'' problem \eqref{eq:opt-problem-2} as in the experiments in the main text (with the previous section providing evidence that the log transform leads to greater robustness in many regards).
+We stick with the ``log'' problem \eqref{eq:opt-problem} as in the experiments in the main text (with the previous section providing evidence that the log transform leads to greater robustness in many regards).
 The setup is essentially the same as that used in the last section, except that we vary the number of neurons from $N=1$ to $N=20$.
 The summary of our findings is as follows.

-\begin{itemize} \item Using a larger number of neurons often improves the achieved MMD value, especially for larger $k,d$; however, going past $N=10$ does not seem to make a big difference in our experiments.
+\begin{itemize} \item Using a larger number of neurons often improves the achieved IPM value, especially for larger $k,d$; however, going past $N=10$ does not seem to make a big difference in our experiments.

 \item Using a larger number of neurons generally results in a better ROC curve, especially for larger $k,d$; again, going past $N=10$ does not seem to make a big difference in our experiments.

 \item Using a larger number of neurons can result in faster convergence, though not dramatically.